Causal Holography of Traversing Flows: On the trajectory spaces for traversally generic flows

-On the other hand, each manifold $\d_j X$, $j > 0$, comes equipped with its own \emph{preferred} orientation, which depends only on the stratification $\{\d_k^+X(v)\}_k$ (and not on properties of the field $v$ inside $X$) and on the preferred orientation of $X$.
-Here is the recipe for its construction: the orientation of $X$, with the help of the inward normals, induces a preferred orientation of $\d_1X$, and thus of $\d_1^\pm X$.
+On the other hand, each manifold $\d_j X$, $j > 0$, comes equipped with its own {\sf preferred} orientation, which depends only on the stratification $\{\d_k^+X(v)\}_k$ and on the preferred orientation of $X$.
+Here is the recipe for its construction: the orientation of $X$, with the help of the inward normals, induces a preferred orientation of $\d X$, and thus of $\d_1^\pm X$.
 In turn, the inward normals to $\d_2X = \d(\d_1^+X)$ in $\d_1^+X$ produce a preferred orientation of $\d_2X$, and thus of $\d_2^\pm X$.
 And the process goes on: the preferred orientation of $\d_{j - 1}X$, with the help of the inward normal to $\d_jX$ in $\d_{j - 1}^+X$, determines a preferred orientation of $\d_jX$, and hence of $\d_j^\pm X$.

-So, along each trajectory $\g$, every space $\mathsf T_i$, tangent to $\d_{j_i}X^\circ$ and transversal to $\g$ at the points $a_i \in \g \cap \d_1X$, is preferably oriented.
-For a traversally generic $v$, the $\hat v$-flow propagates these spaces $\mathsf T_i$'s along $\g$ in such a way that they form complementary vector bundles over $\g$ (see \cite{K2}, Definition 3.2).
+So, along each trajectory $\g$, every space $\mathsf T_i$, tangent to $\d_{j_i}X^\circ$ and transversal to $\g$ at the point $a_i \in \g \cap \d_1X$, is preferably oriented.
+For a traversally generic $v$, the $\hat v$-flow propagates these spaces $\mathsf T_i$'s along $\g$ in such a way that they form complementary vector bundles over $\g$.
 We order them by the increasing values of $i$.
 This ordering, together with the preferred orientations of the $\mathsf T_i$'s (based on the orientations of $\d_{j_i}^+X$), generates a new preferred orientation of the tangent space $\tau_\g(\mathcal T(v, \omega))$.
-This preferred orientation may agree or disagree with the versal orientation of the same space, produced with the help of special coordinates in the vicinity of $\g$ (the versal orientation is based on the increasing powers of $(z - \a_i)$'s, a feature of the special coordinates).
+This preferred orientation may agree or disagree with the versal orientation of the same space, produced with the help of special coordinates in the vicinity of $\g$; recall that the versal orientation is based on the increasing powers of $(z - \a_i)$'s, a feature of the special coordinates.
 In the first case, we attach the polarity ``$\oplus$" to $\g$, in the second case, the polarity of $\g$ is defined to be ``$\ominus$".

 Therefore not only the components of pure strata $\mathcal T(v, \omega)$ are canonically oriented open manifolds, but they also come in two flavors: ``$\oplus$" and ``$\ominus$"!